paretomansmartvotesim/paretomansmartvotesim.github.io/primaries.md

 I think scored ballots aren't quite as good as pairwise because the voter has to watch the polls to decide which candidates need their vote.
 This is a little more work for the voter, but in the end, it works out pretty much the same as counting by pairs.

-Also, up to now, we haven't called our voting system by it's proper English name: First Past the Post (FPTP).
+Also, up to now, we haven't called our voting system by its proper English name: First Past the Post (FPTP).
 FPTP is another name for our choose only one voting method.
 Let's compare these methods in the simulation below.

 {% comment %} How do I actually show vote splitting? {% endcomment %}